vitest-dev/vitest/docs/advanced/reporters.md

-# Extending default reporters
+# Extending Reporters

 You can import reporters from `vitest/reporters` and extend them to create your custom reporters.

-## Extending built-in reporters
+## Extending Built-in Reporters

 In general, you don't need to create your reporter from scratch. `vitest` comes with several default reporting programs that you can extend.